 The IFA also suggests that its members contact their congressional representatives and senators via a grassroots campaign.
 You can click here to send those lawmakers a pre-loaded email that expresses the need for immediate action; it also points out specific policies that should be

 included in the bill to help franchise owners, workers and brands.

 Many respected economists, including Federal Reserve Chairman Jerome Powell, have urged further stimulus spending in light of the weakening economy.
 Powell has said history indicates that Congress is usually too stingy with stimulus funds.
 “Fiscal support now would really help,”

-hurdle.
+Note, however, that even if Congress reaches an agreement, President Trump could pose a hurdle.
 He would have to sign the legislation into law during his final days in office.